History of the Palace of Versailles: French Revolution

 On 6 October 1789, the royal family had to leave Versailles and move to the Tuileries Palace in Paris, as a result of the Women's March on Versailles.
 During the early years of the French Revolution, preservation of the palace was largely in the hands of the citizens of Versailles.
 In October 1790, Louis XVI ordered the palace to be emptied of its furniture, requesting that most be sent to the Tuileries Palace.
 In response to the order, the mayor of Versailles and the municipal council met to draft a letter to Louis XVI in which they stated that if the furniture was removed, it would certainly precipitate economic ruin on the city.
-A deputation from Versailles met with the king on 12 October after which Louis XVI, touched by the sentiments of the residents of Versailles, rescinded the order.
+A deputation from Versailles met with the King on 12 October after which Louis XVI, touched by the sentiments of the residents of Versailles, rescinded the order.

-Eight months later, however, the fate of Versailles was sealed: on 21 June 1791, Louis XVI was arrested at Varennes after which the Assemblée nationale constituante accordingly declared that all possessions of the royal family had been abandoned.
-To safeguard the palace, the Assemblée nationale constituante ordered the palace of Versailles to be sealed.
+Eight months later, however, the fate of Versailles was sealed: on 21 June 1791, Louis XVI was arrested at Varennes after which the Legislative Assembly accordingly declared that all possessions of the royal family had been abandoned.
+To safeguard the palace, the assembly ordered the palace of Versailles to be sealed.
 On 20 October 1792 a letter was read before the National Convention in which Jean-Marie Roland de la Platière, interior minister, proposed that the furnishings of the palace and those of the residences in Versailles that had been abandoned be sold and that the palace be either sold or rented.
 The sale of furniture transpired at auctions held between 23 August 1793 and 30 nivôse an III (19 January 1795).
 Only items of particular artistic or intellectual merit were exempt from the sale.
 These items were consigned to be part of the collection of a museum, which had been planned at the time of the sale of the palace furnishings.

 In 1793, Charles-François Delacroix deputy to the convention and father of the painter Eugène Delacroix proposed that the metal statuary in the gardens of Versailles be confiscated and sent to the foundry to be made into cannon.
 The proposal was debated but eventually it was tabled.
-On 28 floréal an II (5 May 1794) the Convention decreed that the château and gardens of Versailles, as well as other former royal residences in the environs, would not be sold but placed under the care of the Republic for the public good.
-Following this decree, the château became a repository for art work seized from churches and princely homes.
+On 28 floréal an II (5 May 1794) the Convention decreed that the palace and gardens of Versailles, as well as other former royal residences in the environs, would not be sold but placed under the care of the Republic for the public good.
+Following this decree, the palace became a repository for art work seized from churches and princely homes.
 As a result of Versailles serving as a repository for confiscated art works, collections were amassed that eventually became part of the proposed museum.